garimaverma449/Git-Practice/README.md

 _flags:_
 - git branch -  Show all the branches.
-- git checkout [New-Branch-name] -  will make new branch name.
+- git checkout [New-Branch-name] ->  will make new branch name.
-- git switch [branch-name]  - can switch to the another existing branch.
+- git switch [branch-name]  -> can switch to the another existing branch.
-- git branch -b [Branch-name] -  -b makes the new branch also move to the new branch.
+- git branch -b [Branch-name] ->  -b makes the new branch also move to the new branch.

 ## **Git Merge**

 This command is used to merge with the another branch.
 _Usage_
+- git merge --quit -> Thid will quit the merging process.
-- git merge [branch-name]
+- git merge [branch-name] -> This will also merge command.
-- git merge [source-branch] [target-branch] -  Merge a branch into a target branch.
+- git merge [source-branch] [target-branch] ->  Merge a branch into a target branch.

 ##  **Git Remove**